63rabbits/javaFX2comboBox/README.md

 ComboBox by JavaFX2.

-Display English and Japanese by cocktail name.
+Display English and Japanese by select cocktail name.
 Process in the following three ways.

 * Event Handler ...
 Execute processing by select.